bonitasoft/bonita-doc/md/tomcat-bundle.md

 To do so, go to `<TOMCAT_HOME>/` and update the `setup/database.properties` files with the connection information of the database.

-The initial configuration will be stored in the `setup/platform_conf/initial` folder.
+The initial configuration that will be pushed to the database is located in the `setup/platform_conf/initial` folder.

 <a id="datasources_configuration" />

-#### Configure the Tomcat server datasource(s)
+#### Configure the Tomcat server datasources

-After configuring the datasource to let the Platform setup tool initialize the configuration, you need to configure this datasource on the server.
+After configuring the datasource to let the Platform setup tool initialize and store the configuration, you need to configure this datasource on the server.

-If you use the [Business Data Model feature](define-and-deploy-the-bdm.md), you can store the business data in the same database than platform configuration and engine data, or you can configure a dedicated datasource.
+If you use the [Business Data Model feature](define-and-deploy-the-bdm.md), you can store the business data in the same database than platform configuration and engine data, or you can configure a dedicated database.

 Follow those steps: